lzim/mtl/blue/session02/s02_learner/mtl_session02_see.md

 For _MTL_ 2.0, click [here](https://github.com/lijenn/mtl/blob/master/blue/session02/s02_learner/mtl_session02_see.md)

 Note on Drill Up View:
 - To enter "Drill Up" view, right click a trend line and click "Drill Up."
-The "Drill Up" View shows a zoomed-out view of the data.
+The "Drill Up" View shows a zoomed-out view of your team trends.
 - However, please note that the shoulders in monthly and yearly views are not meaningful since we do not have all days of observation in a month, or 12 months of   observation in each year, respectively for all of the months and years.
 - To return to previous view, click on the forked downward arrow icon:
         ![image](https://user-images.githubusercontent.com/89947989/144062424-23b12423-8b8d-4972-82b0-3d5ebcbcb014.png)